DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/README.md

 }
 ```

-Rules for naming scripts:
-* Capitalize the file name.
-* No spaces.
-* Check that the file name **exactly** matches the class name.

-1. Create Paddle script
-   - Make sure it is in Script folder - or move it there.
+1. The script won't do anything yet, but let's attach it to the Paddle prefab so that we can test as we go:
+   - Select and **Open** the Paddle prefab.
+   - Click on the **Add Component** button.
+   - In the search box start typing **PaddleController**.
-1. Attach the script to the Paddle prefab.
+   - Select the script to attach it to the Paddle prefab.
-1. Test.
+1. Test - nothing should happen, but there should also be no errors.

 ### Moving the paddles